Japrolol/Japrolol/README.md

 I’m actively focusing on improving my skills in the following areas:

 - **Data Structures & Algorithms** - Practicing and deepening my understanding of essential data structures and algorithms to improve problem-solving skills.
-- **Machine Learning** - Expanding my expertise in machine learning, particularly deep learning with TensorFlow.
+- **Machine Learning** - Expanding my expertise in machine learning, particularly deep learning with PyTorch (transitioning from TensorFlow).
 - **Cybersecurity** - Learning about security principles, ethical hacking, penetration testing, and securing applications and networks.